ngscheurich/system/config/nvim/README.md

 ## Core

-In this section, I’ll configure built-in Neovim options and functionality.
+In this section I’ll configure built-in Neovim options and functionality.

 ### Options